|

 Pasteurization is more expensive and tends to alter the flavor.

-Filtration is cheaper, leaves a clearer beer, and has less effect on
+Filtration is cheaper, leaves a clearer beer, and has less

 flavor.